Designing Decision Support Systems Using Counterfactual Prediction Sets: Evaluation via Human Subject Study

-\xhdr{Human subject study setup} We gathered \npredictions~label predictions from \nparticipants~human participants for $1{,}200$ unique images from the ImageNet16H dataset~\cite{steyvers2022bayesian} using Prolific.
+\xhdr{Human subject study setup} To construct our dataset ImageNet16H-PS, we gathered \npredictions~label predictions from \nparticipants~human participants for $1{,}200$ unique images from the ImageNet16H dataset~\citep{steyvers2022bayesian} using Prolific.
 Our experimental protocol received approval from the Institutional Review Board (IRB) at the University of Saarland, each participant was rewarded with $9$\textsterling~per hour pro-rated, following Prolific'{}s payment principles, and consented to participate by filling a consent form that included a detailed description of the study processes, and the collected data did not include any personally identifiable information.
 Each image in the ImageNet16H dataset belongs to one of $16$ different categories (\eg, animals, vehicles as well as every day objects), which serve as labels.
-In our study, we used always the same classifier, namely the pre-trained VGG-19~\cite{simonyan2014very} after $10$ epochs of fine-tuning as provided by Steyvers et al.~\cite{steyvers2022bayesian} and a fixed calibration set of $120$ images, picked at random.\footnote{The model and the dataset ImageNet16H are publicly available at \url{https://osf.io/2ntrf/}.} The average accuracy of the classifier (over the images not in the calibration set) is $0.848$.
+In our study, we used always the same classifier, namely the pre-trained VGG-19~\citep{simonyan2014very} after $10$ epochs of fine-tuning as provided by~\citet{steyvers2022bayesian} and a fixed calibration set of $120$ images, picked at random.\footnote{The model and the dataset ImageNet16H are publicly available at \url{https://osf.io/2ntrf/}.} The average accuracy of the classifier (over the images not in the calibration set) is $0.848$.
 For each image, we first computed all possible prediction sets that any conformal predictor using the above classifier and calibration set could construct.
 Then, we created $715$ questionnaires, each with a set of images and, for each image, a multiple choice question using a prediction set.
 Under the strict implementation of our system, the multiple choice options included only the label values of the corresponding prediction set and, under the lenient implementation, they additionally included an option ``Other'', which allowed participants to pick a label value outside the prediction set.
 Under both implementations, the questionnaires covered all possible pairs of images and prediction sets.
-We provide screenshots of the questionnaires, the consent form as well as additional details on the experimental setup in Appendix~\ref{app:experiment-details}.
+We provide additional information about the ImageNet16H dataset, further implementation details as well as screenshots of the questionnaires and the consent form in Appendix~\ref{app:experiment-details}.
+In what follows, if not said otherwise, the results refer to the strict implementation of our system.